Did you know you can cook and freeze dried beans? Make a whole bag and stock your freezer so you have them on hand to add to meals!

 It’s no secret around here that I love beans.
 Especially green beans 🙂 But today we’re going to focus on dried beans.
 More specifically, how to cook dried beans – and then how to freeze them.

 Let me start by saying that I don’t think there’s anything wrong with eating canned beans occasionally.
 Canned beans are better than no beans!
 However, canned beans are often loaded with sodium.
 If you buy them, look for no-salt-added or low-sodium varieties, and be sure to rinse them well before using.

 Dried beans are the best option, in my opinion, though.
 A lot of people tell me that they’re unsure how to cook dried beans, so they avoid them.
 Well friends, I’m here to show you how easy it is!
 And as an added bonus, I’ll show you how to freeze them.
 That way, you will always have them on hand when you need them.
 It’s a great way to save time and money!

 So, let’s start with cooking methods.
 Here are three to choose from:

 - Pressure Cooker

-Pressure cooker is my personal favorite, because you can go from dried (unsoaked) beans to completely cooked beans in about 25 minutes.
-However, I realize that not everyone has a pressure cooker so I explain the other methods as well!
+The pressure cooker is my personal favorite way to cook beans because you can go from dried (unsoaked) beans to completely cooked beans in about 25 minutes.
+However, I realize that not everyone has a pressure cooker, so I’ll explain the other methods as well.